RescueTime/kafka-connect-storage-cloud/README.md

 The last step assumes you have the developer version of Confluent installed in your home directory.
 If not, get it here: https://docs.confluent.io/current/quickstart/index.html

+Once ready to ship the jar, put it in the rt-playbooks project, which is how it gets on the Kafka brokers:
+1. cp ./kafka-connect-s3/target/kafka-connect-s3-5.4.0-SNAPSHOT.jar ~/dev/rt-playbooks/kafka/roles/confluent.kafka_connect/files/

+Then run the appropriate ansible playbook to deploy Kafka.
 # Confluent's Readme Follows

 *kafka-connect-storage-cloud* is the repository for Confluent's [Kafka Connectors](http://kafka.apache.org/documentation.html#connect)